ESL

 All three branches provide beginning ESL classes twice a year with support from the California State Library.
 Classes are free.

-Beginning ESL classes are offered twice a year with support from the City of Davis.
+Beginning ESL classes are offered once a year with support from the City of Davis.
 Classes are free.

 Other resources in Yolo County for learning English